CME211/notes/lecture-06/complexity-analysis.md

 * **Space complexity**: How do the storage requirements of the algorithm scale?

+* **Communication complexity**: Many modern applications in high performance computing are limited by memory communication bandwidth and/or latency.
+This can be a challenging area of study, because there are many types of communication to consider (e.g. main memory to CPU, CPU to GPU, GPU memory to GPU, or computer to computer over a network).
+Also modern computing hardware has many levels of caching (e.g. L1, L2, and L3), making it difficult to to predict the performance of a single memory transaction.

+These notes focus on **time complexity**.

 ## Empirical approach

 Let's measure the running time of Pythons `sort` method on a random list of integers.
-See `code/listsort.py`.
+See `listsort.py`.
 Here is the code modified to suit the
 notebook:

 ```python